guidoschmidt/hicetnunc.wiki.backup/Troubleshooting.md

 ## My OBJKT is stuck on "metadata on queue"
 Please try swapping your objkt.
 Metadata issue gets fixed when you swap

+## I'm using Firefox and I get the white page whenever I try to visit HEN or objkt
+Try clearing browser's cache.

 ## I found a bug.
 How do I report it?
 Head over to the [github issues](https://github.com/hicetnunc2000/hicetnunc/issues) to see if the issue hasn't already been reported.
 If it hasn't, you can submit it.